 In addition to fresh fruits and vegetables, whole grains are also very good for your pet bird.
 One great way to get some of these nutritious food sources into your pet's diet is to try making your pet some delicious oatmeal chewy treats!

 Once done, take the cookie sheet out and let it cool before cutting the oatmeal mixture into small, bite-sized pieces.
-Refrigerate any uneaten treats for up to 3 days.
+Refrigerate any uneaten treats for up to three days.

 03 of 03